Datasheets for Datasets: Questions and Workflow

 \subsection{Maintenance}

-As with the previous section, dataset creators should provide answers to these questions prior to distributing the dataset.
-These questions are intended to encourage dataset creators to plan for dataset maintenance and to be transparent with dataset consumers about their maintenance plans. ~\\ \begin{itemize}
+As with the questions in the previous section, dataset creators should provide answers to these questions prior to distributing the dataset.
+The questions in this section are intended to encourage dataset creators to plan for dataset maintenance and communicate this plan to dataset consumers.\\